phellipeandrade/discord-bot-daily/README.md

 - Slash commands to register users, list participants and manage selections
 - Daily selection at a configurable time and weekdays (timezone and holiday countries can be set via environment variables)
+- Slash command names are also available in Portuguese (pt-br)
 - Music utilities to fetch the next unplayed song from a channel
 - Optional multilingual responses (English default, Portuguese-BR available)